myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/using_conda_env.md

       mamba create --name myenv python=3.12 pip numpy -c conda-forge
       ```

-      You can also specify the list and order of channels to look for the software pacakges.
+      You can also specify the list and order of channels to look for the software packages.

       ```bash
       conda config --add channels conda-forge